-When an application is complete and returned to PSP, the Admissions Committee usually makes a decision within two weeks.
-Students may enter into classes at the beginning of any term (Fall, Winter, Spring, Summer).
-In fact, a prospective student may take up to three classes on a per unit basis before being formally admitted to PSP.
+When an application is complete and returned to PSP, the Admissions Committee usually makes the decision within two weeks.
+Students may enter into classes at the beginning of any term.
+A prospective student may take up to three classes on a per unit basis before being formally admitted to PSP.